 - 2 large eggs (lightly beaten) room temperature – UK large (Canadian ‘Extra Large’; Australian ‘Jumbo’; and US ‘Extra or Very Large’)

 - 230 g yoghurt (dairy or dairy free) Not thick set.
 I use Vanilla Kefir

 - Base line a 23 cm/9 inch (or 20 cm/8 inch) loose-bottomed, spring-form cake tin (7 cm/3 inches deep) with baking paper.

 - Pre-heat the oven to 180⁰ C / 350⁰ F / Gas 4.

-- Arrange the plums in the base of the cake tin on top of the melted butter-sugar mix, then scatter the blueberries on top of the plums.
+- Arrange the plum wedges (flesh side down) in the base of the cake tin on top of the melted butter-sugar mixture.
+Scatter the blueberries over the top of the plums.
 Set aside.

-- Cream together the butter and sugar in a large bowl until pale and fluffy.
+- Using a whisk, cream together the butter, sugar and vanilla extract until pale and fluffy.

-- Bake for 40 to 45 minutes until the cake is golden, a skewer inserted into the centre comes out clean and the middle of the cake springs back to the touch.
+- Bake for about 40 to 45 minutes at 170 C Fan/180 C/350 F/Gas 4, or until a skewer comes out clean and the sponge springs back to the touch.